jonathom/coherence-docs/src/README.md

 * is only designed to be able to get *one day* of data, or like *five days* or *a month* if it works better for testing purposes.

 **2.2 make gpd / integrate into gpd of processed bursts**

+The `processing.geojson` file is produced here.
+It contains all bursts that are fed to it via the `list_products_by_time` function (only once).
+For each burst it contains the reference scene `id` and the range of bursts (`min`, `max`) of the reference scene for that subswath.
+It is not necessary to relate every scene burst to the exact reference burst because the processing is gonna be subswath - wise anyway.

+Next up: putting everything into useful functions, mabe outsource some functionality to util.py.